TeamLinux01/Templates/README.md

 # Templates
 Home Templates folder for KDE

-Remove the Templates folder, the clone the repository.
+Remove the Templates folder, then clone the repository to start.